usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 This contrasts with the `<quotedContent>` element, which is used for amending existing law.

-## 17.5 Engrossed Amendment Documents (introduced in v2.1.0)
+## 17.5 Engrossed Amendment Documents

 **`<engrossedAmendment>`** documents have the same allowed content model as other amendment documents but use a distinct root element.
 The structure typically differs from standard amendment documents to reflect the engrossment process.

 Engrossed amendments represent amendments that have been formally adopted and prepared in their final legislative form.

-# 18 Chamber-Specific Metadata (introduced in v2.1.0)
+# 18 Chamber-Specific Metadata

 ## 18.1 Concept

-The House and Senate each have specific metadata requirements for bills and resolutions before engrossment to support their distinct workflows (introduced in v2.1.0).
+The House and Senate each have specific metadata requirements for bills and resolutions before engrossment to support their distinct workflows.
 Since this metadata is chamber-specific, USLM 2.1.0 defines only the namespace for this metadata rather than prescribing specific schema elements.

 ## 18.2 Implementation Approach